 3. Internet of Things (IoT)

-For the last few years, the internet of things (IoT) has been a hot topic in logistics.
-The vision has been very clear: put an IoT device on all your containers, shipments, packages and get real-time data so you will able to supply your customers with better updates and you’ll also gather information that you can use for optimization in the future.
-Besides simply just tracking shipments (that RFIDs and barcodes can be used for too), IoT can do much more: it is like a tiny computer that can follow for example the temperature or the humidity of the air to prevent goods from spoiling.
+For the last few years, the Internet of things (IoT) has been a hot topic in logistics.
+The vision has been very clear: put an IoT device on all your containers, shipments, and packages and get real-time data so you will able to supply your customers with better updates, and you’ll also gather information that you can use for optimization in the future.
+Besides simply just tracking shipments (that RFIDs and barcodes can be used for too), IoT can do much more: it is like a tiny computer that can follow for example, the temperature or the humidity of the air to prevent goods from spoiling.

 The adoption has been perhaps a lot slower than many have hoped for, but since the prices of IoT devices and sensors are falling, many more will start using it in the future.
 Also, the lifespan of the devices has increased, meaning that it is a safe and sound investment for those that are planning for the future.

 To exploit the full potential of IoT devices, integration solutions need to be imposed to ensure that the right data will be in the right place at the right time.
 This is crucial for utilizing the information that you gather from IoT for analytics.

 4. Artificial Intelligence (AI)